wenzelorland/0x/fcc_solidity/README.md

 ## Mocking Oracle Feeds on Local Chains
 Instead of referencing an external oracle source, one can deploy a mock contract feed on the local chain to receive a respective mock pricing feed for testing.
--> creating a new test folder in the contracts folder - this is typically where the mock contracts are stored in the brownie folder structure.
+- creating a new test folder in the contracts folder - this is typically where the mock contracts are stored in the brownie folder structure.
--> For ready to use mock oracle smart contracts, one can use chainlink-mix as a good reference. https://github.com/smartcontractkit/chainlink-mix
+- For ready to use mock oracle smart contracts, one can use chainlink-mix as a good reference. https://github.com/smartcontractkit/chainlink-mix

 ## Attaching a local Ganache instance to Brownie
 brownie networks list

-::: let brownie remeber deployments to a ganache chain ::`
+Let brownie remeber deployments to a ganache chain:
 ```bash
 brownie networks add Ethereum ganache-local host=http://127.0.0.1:7545 chainid=1337
 ```